RHFieldProductManagement/baremetal-ipi-lab/09-workloads.md

 duckhunt-js   duckhunt-js-default.apps.schmaustech.dynamic.opentlc.com          duckhunt-js   8080-tcp                 None
 ~~~

-Now you should be able to open up the application in the same browser that you're using for access to the OpenShift console.
-Copy and paste the host address from above and you should now be able to have a quick play with this... good luck ;-
+Copy and paste the host address from above and into a browser and you should now be able to have a quick play with this ... good luck ;-

 <img src="img/duckhunt.png"/>

-Now, if you can tear yourself away from the game, let's build a VM...
+Now, if you can tear yourself away from the game, let's build a VM ...

 ## Deploying a Virtual Machine

-If you recall back in the previous deploy OpenShift virtualization lab we went ahead and installed the OpenShift virtualization operater and created a virtualization cluster.
-Further we went ahead and configured an external bridge so that are virtual machines can be connected to the outside network.
-Therefore we are now at the point where we can launch a virtual machine.
-To do this we will use the following yaml file below.
+In the previous deploy OpenShift Virtualization lab we installed the OpenShift Virtualization operator and created a virtualization cluster.
+We also configured an external bridge so that our virtual machines can be connected to the outside network.

+We are now at the point where we can launch a virtual machine!
+To do this we will use the following YAML file below.
 Lets go ahead and create the file:

 ~~~bash
 [lab-user@provision scripts]$ cat << EOF > ~/virtualmachine-fedora.yaml